ionStici/frontend/html/html-basics.md

 ## HTML Concepts

+- HTML is not case-sensitive, but for consistency use only lowercase letters.

 - _Nesting Elements_: Elements placed within other elements.

 - _Hierarchy_: _Child_ elements are nested inside _Parent_ elements (the relationship between elements).